krigjo25/C/Introduction to C/MarioV2/README.md

 Implements a CS program that simulates blocks in mario, a bit more advanced than V1.

-Created as a project for xCS50's Challenge | optionally.
+Originally this project was created as an assignment at xCS50 | Optionally

 ##  Date of creation / finished